-Most mountain gorillas live in the Virunga Mountains, a volcanic mountain range that runs along the borders of the DRC, Uganda and Rwanda.
+Most mountain gorillas live in the Virunga Mountains, a volcanic mountain range that runs along the border region of the DRC, Uganda and Rwanda.
 A recent census put the Virunga mountain gorilla population at around a thousand individuals.
 There are no known mountain gorillas in captivity.
 This means you can only see mountain gorillas by flying to Africa and visiting them in their natural habitat.
 What a great excuse for an African adventure!

 An ancient and beautiful forest

 Being so close to the Equator, it’s a humid forest.
 Streams, waterfalls, rivulets and dripping leaves are all standard!
 The forest blankets the mountains save for a few places where sheer rock face breaks through.
 It’s a truly breathtaking part of the world.
 And we haven’t even mentioned the birdlife, which is a reason to visit the park on its own!
-You can spot such beauties as the boldly coloured Lady Ross’s turaco and the gorgeous little red throated bee eater.
+You can spot such beauties as the boldly coloured Lady Ross’s turaco and the gorgeous little red-throated bee-eater.

 Let’s now discuss gorilla trekking Rwanda versus gorilla trekking Uganda …

 Rwanda is a small and mountainous East African country with a population of around 13 million people.
 It’s sometimes called the pays des mille collines, which is French for ‘land of a thousand hills’.
 The main language in the country is Kinyarwanda, spoken by most citizens.
 English, French and Swahili are also official languages.